piumalnipun9/Blink-Detect/README.md

 # [BMVC-23] SynBlink and BlinkFormer
+We recreted the results and added a pre-proccessing layer for Talking Face Dataset.
 This is the official code and data for paper [SynBlink and BlinkFormer: A Synthetic Dataset and Transformer-Based Method for Video Blink Detection](http://phi-ai.buaa.edu.cn), accepted by BMVC 2023.

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 <a href="https://pytorch.org/get-started/locally/"><img alt="PyTorch" src="https://img.shields.io/badge/PyTorch-ee4c2c?logo=pytorch&logoColor=white"></a>